Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Introduction

 The generation of the solar differential rotation can well be described by mean-field models, where the productive parts of the off-diagonal Reynolds stress are parameterized by the $\Lambda$ effect \citep{R89} and the turbulent heat transport in terms of anisotropic turbulent heat conductivity \cite[see also][]{BMT92b}.
-These models can reproduce the surface differential rotation, the spoke-like rotation profile and quantitatively and qualitative the near-surface shear layer \citep[e.g.][]{KR95,KR05,RKH13}.
-With global models of turbulent convection, it is challenging to generate such rotation profiles \citep[e.g.][]{DGT02,B07}. \cite{MBT06} were able to produce a spoke-like rotation profile by imposing a latitudinal entropy gradient at the bottom boundary, while \cite{BMT11} used a stably stratified layer below the convection zone. \cite{GSKM13} could produce a near-surface shear layer at lower latitudes.
-Recently \cite{HRY15} used a reduced sound speed technique \citep{HRYIF12} achieving high stratification to produce a near-surface shear layer, but cylindrical rotation contours in the convection zone.
-They related the generation of surface shear to the off-diagonal component of the Reynolds stress $Q_{r\theta}$.
+These models can reproduce the surface differential rotation, the spoke-like rotation profile and the near-surface shear layer \citep[e.g.,][]{KR95,KR05,RKH13}.
+With global models of turbulent convection, it is challenging to generate such rotation profiles \citep[e.g.,][]{DGT02,B07}. \cite{MBT06} were able to produce a spoke-like rotation profile by imposing a latitudinal entropy gradient at the bottom boundary, while \cite{BMT11} used a stably stratified layer below the convection zone. \cite{GSKM13} could produce a near-surface shear layer at lower latitudes.
+Recently, \cite{HRY15} used a reduced sound speed technique \citep{HRYIF12} achieving high stratification to produce a near-surface shear layer, the generation of which was suggested to be related with the meridional Reynolds stress component $Q_{r\theta}$.
+However, they still had cylindrical rotation contours within the convection zone.

 \cite{WKMB13} applied a different approach and used an outer coronal envelope above the dynamo domain \citep{WB10} to reproduce spoke-like differential rotation at low latitudes with a weak near-surface shear layer.
 This two-layer approach has also been used to successfully simulate coronal ejections driven by dynamos arising from forced turbulence \citep{WBM11,WBM12} as well as by convective dynamos \citep{WKMB12}.
 Furthermore, the outcome of dynamo simulations suggests that the presence of a coronal envelope supports the dynamo and leads to a higher field strength \citep{WB14}.
-This setup has also been used to study the generation of bipolar magnetic structures \citep{WLBKR13,WLBKR15} as a possible mechanism for sunspot formation.